 It was published first in 1970, when there were many who could directly relate their life’s experiences of those dismal times.
 The book features brief accounts from individuals of various ages and walks of life.
 It’s comprised of stories of former hoboes, songwriters, a failed presidential candidate, and many more.
 Studs Terkel has a way of making history come alive.

 I can recommend Hard Times: An Oral History of the Great Depression to give needed historical perspective and insights on survival.

 Click on the book’s title wherever you see it linked in this post.
-The page will appear where the book is featured, and you can order your copy today.
-Don’t miss this chance to bolster your preparedness mindset for what we’re living through now and for what we may experience before long.
+Don’t miss this chance to bolster your preparedness mindset for what we’re living through now and for what we may yet experience.